-Benchmark rates — also called base rates — are supposed to reflect trends in the lending market, like how much people want to take out in loans versus how much money financial institutions have to pay it off or how much the currency is worth.
+- Benchmark rates.
+Also called base rates, these are supposed to reflect trends in the lending market.
+For example, how much people want to take out in loans versus how much money financial institutions have to pay it off or how much the currency is worth.
 Financial institutions often borrow from the government’s central bank at a benchmark rate, charging an additional rate so they can turn a profit on your loan.

 If you decide on a variable-rate loan, you can get a better idea of the rates you’re going to pay by looking at the fine print below the variable rates your lender advertises (at least, it’s usually right below them).